Van-Ziegelstein/airkick/README.md

 ## Installation

 ##### Quickstart
-Download the latest version from the [Release](https://github.com/Van-Ziegelstein/airkick/releases) page and extract the contents.
-The root directory should contain an ELF executable ready for action.
+Go to the [Release](https://github.com/Van-Ziegelstein/airkick/releases) page and locate the latest version.
+The assets should contain an ELF executable ready for download.

 ##### Building From Source
 This project is built with the \*shivers\* [autotools](http://www.gnu.org/software/autoconf).
 Download the sources from